nemesisdb/nemesisdb/docs/docs/home/tldr.md

   1. It is commanded
   2. It expires (a session can live forever or have a duration set)
 - When a session is commanded to end, the session and its data are always deleted
-- When a session expires, its data is always deleted but you can choose if you also want to end the session
+- When a session expires, its data is always deleted but you can choose if you also want to delete the session

 ### Advantages

 - Sessions offer control of server memory
 - You can use a session as you would a class in a programming language: it represents related data (such as a user, a package out for delivery, app settings, etc)
-- Grouping data in sessions means you worry less about keys being unique database because they only need to be unique within a session
+- Grouping data in sessions means keys only need to be unique within each session
 - The engine is modern C++, designed to take advantage of multicore CPUs.
 At the moment most effort is on features rather than performance but this will change as functionality stabilises